-In this post, you will learn how to read knitting patterns.
+In this post, you will learn how to read knitting patterns for beginners.

 Reading a knitting pattern is a skill all in itself – knitting instructions have their own terminology and abbreviations which are easy to follow if you know what they mean but can look like total gibberish if it’s the first time you’ve picked up a pattern.